A Potential Foundation for Emergent Space-Time: Quantification of Generalized Intervals

 where $m$ and $n$ are determined from (\ref{eq:basic-pair-transform}).

 In the case of quantification by coordinated chains $\P$ and $\Q$, we can write the pair $(\Delta p, \Delta \dual{p})_{\P}$ as $(\Delta p, \Delta q)_{\P\Q}$ so that

 The fundamental nature of the pair of projections is manifest in the simplicity of this transformation.
-We observe that this is related to the Bondi k-calculus \cite{Bondi:1980}, as well as Kauffman's iterant algebra \cite{Kauffman:1985} which treats the transformation as a pair-wise multiplication.
+We observe that this is related to the Bondi k-calculus \cite{Bondi:1980} \red formulation of the Lorentz transformations, \black as well as Kauffman's iterant algebra \cite{Kauffman:1985} which treats the transformation as a pair-wise multiplication.